So, you want to be a bartender? More specifically, you want to be a bartender in glittering Las Vegas?

 Another great thing about Vegas is it’s one of the best places for a bartender to spread his entrepreneurial wings and go into business for himself.
 On a daily basis, there are thousands of conventions, private events, after-parties, weddings, divorce parties, and just about any party you can think of, and they are all looking for private bartenders.

 Once you have experience, I advise looking into starting your own side hustle, which could end up as the next million dollar venture or business.
-If you need help marketing yourself or starting a website for your new empire, head on over to the marketing agency that runs this site, Richardson Marketing.
+If you need help marketing yourself or starting a website for your new empire, head on over to the marketing agency that helped build this site, Richardson Marketing.

 How to get a job as a Bartender in Las Vegas